CowLover0987/Pocket-Frog/Pocket frog vs/Pocket frog vs/Pocket Frog Development Commentary.md

 2.4 Testing and Iteration

-The game is tested via its early access on itch.io with a QR code link to a form with question on graphics, audio, gameplay and general feedback.
+The game is tested via its early access on itch.io with a  link to a form with question on graphics, audio, gameplay and general feedback.

 2.5 Feedback and Adjustments

-Feedback is gathered via a google form, the form is accessed by a QR code that is displayed on the game window, within the form is the link to a bug report if any bugs are found by testers.
+Feedback is gathered via a google form, the form is accessed by a link in the game folder READ ME file, within the form is the link to a bug report if any bugs are found by testers.

 The testers are asked to answer the following qualitive and quantitive questions: